Termites are responsible for over $5 billion in structural damage each year across the United States.

 Drywood Termite Treatments

-Drywood termites are most commonly found on the west coast but have occasionally been known to damage homes as far as the east coast.
+Drywood termites are most commonly found on the West Coast but have occasionally damaged homes as far away as Maryland.
 These termites are typically found in wooden furniture, such as cabinets and chairs, making them easier to spot.

 Termite Prevention Tips

 When it comes to treating termites and other pests, prevention is always the best method.
-Here are some easy termite prevention tips to implement in your home.
+Here are some easy termite prevention tips for your home.

 • Conduct regular termite inspections